Shopify/polaris/polaris.shopify.com/content/contributing/index.md

 icon: MobilePlusMajor
 ---

-All Shopify employees, regardless of discipline, are encouraged to contribute to Polaris.
-We welcome everything from copy edits and bug fixes to new components and patterns.
-We also consider feedback from our open source community.
+Anyone, regardless of discipline, is encouraged to contribute to Polaris.
+We welcome everything from copy edits and bug fixes to new components.

 ## Should I contribute?